GravelDuro: Epic Gravel meets Enduro-Style Stage Racing

 For the competitive ones out there, let’s be clear: this is a proper race, and we expect the podium to be filled with drop-bar bikes.
 However, given the challenging technical nature of at least some of our stages, a lightweight mountain bike with a fit, skilled rider behind the bars is going to be in with a fighting chance if they play the right tactics.

-More details about the course and stages will be released in the lead up to the event.
+More details about the course and stages are on the Course page.

 Event Timing